-Wonkybot Studios announces the casting of UK actor Jacob King as Stewart The Sorcerer in ‘Spooky Troop’, a brand new children and family podcast series created by Stewart St John and premiering Tuesday, October 18.
+Wonkybot Studios announces the casting of UK actor Jacob King as Stewart The Sorcerer in ‘Spooky Troop’, created by Stewart St John.

 Jacob has worked as a voice artist for clients across the UK and in Brazil, Pakistan, Australia, Portugal and the US.
 He’s also the voice of ‘Alex The Dinosaur’ on Zumos, a webseries offering wellbeing advice and support for elementary pupils across the UK.